 Japan appears to have joined Germany, Italy and Switzerland as nations swearing off nuclear power.
 But on Aug.
 9, 2011, the staff of the U.S. Nuclear Regulatory Commission (NRC) ruled Toshiba Corp.
 (OTCPK:TOSBF) and its Westinghouse’s AP1000 design is safe.
 That sets the stage for a final vote by the end of the year on licensing for the new nuclear plants proposed by Southern Company and SCANA Corp (NYSE:SCG).

 If the NRC approves, as expected, construction on the two Vogtle and two Summer plant units will begin next year, with at least one reactor entering service by 2016.
 Both companies have been successful recovering in rate base the costs incurred thus far.
 And favorable regulatory relations in Georgia and South Carolina, respectively, mean they’re likely to going forward, pushing earnings (and dividends) higher year after year.

-Once these final licenses are official, I expect to see Dominion Resources (D) and Duke Energy (DUK) to push ahead with new nuke applications in Virginia and North Carolina, respectively.
+Once these final licenses are official, I expect to see Dominion Resources (NYSE:D) and Duke Energy (NYSE:DUK) to push ahead with new nuke applications in Virginia and North Carolina, respectively.
 That will be favorable for their earnings, as their state regulatory climates remain positive as well.